8 Amazing Reasons To Start Using Apple Cider Vinegar

 I’m going to try this the next time I accidentally forget my sunscreen and get toasted!
 This is so simple, and one of the reasons I love alternative treatments.
 Place a cup of ACV in a warm bath along with 1/4 cup of coconut oil and lavender essential oil and soak.
 The combination of the oil and the acid from the ACV will help provide you some relief.
 Of course, once you’re out of the bath, some organic Aloe Vera lathered on top will help “lock in” the pain relief.

-#6 – It might be able to help prevent cardiovascular disease:
+#6 – It might be able to improve cardiovascular health:

-There have been several animal and human studies revolving around ACV, and some of them seem to indicate that apple cider vinegar might help prevent cardiovascular disease.
+There have been several animal and human studies revolving around ACV, and some of them seem to indicate that apple cider vinegar might help improve cardiovascular health.

 Authority Nutrition writes about this:

-It is known that several measurable biological factors are linked to either a decreased or increased risk of cardiovascular disease.
+It is known that several measurable biological factors are linked to either a decreased or increased risk of poor heart health.

 Several of these “risk factors” have been shown to be improved by vinegar consumption… but all of the studies were done on rats.

-These rat studies showed that apple cider vinegar can lower cholesterol and triglyceride levels.
+These rat studies showed that apple cider vinegar can help lower cholesterol and triglyceride levels.

 Apple cider vinegar may also contain the antioxidant chlorogenic acid, which has been shown to protect LDL cholesterol particles from becoming oxidized, a crucial step in the heart disease process .